DmitryBorisovskiy/Machine-Learning/README.md

 # Machine-Learning
-Application of machine learning in pridicting heart disease
+Application of machine learning in predicting heart disease